ThatYolandaWang/MySpider/README Project.md

 # MySpider

-A scarpy project to collect apartment information from [otodom](https://www.otodom.pl) website in Warsaw - Motokow and Wola areas.
+A scrapy project to collect apartment information from [otodom](https://www.otodom.pl) website in Warsaw - Motokow and Wola areas.

 The information will be saved in ./result.csv for furture analyze.